run-ai/genv/_sources/usage/enforcement.rst.txt

 Architecture
 ------------
-The command :code:`genv enforce` acts as a foreground daemon, that is running in a while-loop, and executes an enforcement cycle every once in a while.
+The command :code:`genv enforce` acts as a foreground daemon, that is running in a while-loop and executes an enforcement cycle every once in a while.

 .. figure:: enforcement-cycle.png